TWUOnline/far-centre-guides/pages/07.student-resources/chapter.md

 # Student Resources

 When designing your activities your goal should be to enable students to be as successful as they can be.
 We want to give students meaningful opportunities to demonstrate learning.

-### Barriers to Adult Learning
-There are barriers to adult learning that you should keep in mind as you plan your learning opportunities.
-There may be undiagnosed learning disabilities, cross cultural differences and English language learning to be considered.
+Note that there may be undiagnosed learning disabilities, cross cultural differences and English language learning that may impact student learning.
+See the following resources to support students:

 >> #### Learning Disabilities